code4it-dev/c4it-hugo/content/article/2023/top-5-string-performance-tips/index.md

 | **EndsWithChar**   | 1000000 | 2,199.463 us |  74.4067 us | 217.0480 us | 2,190.600 us |  1.00 |
 | **EndsWithString** | 1000000 | 7,506.450 us | 190.7587 us | 562.4562 us | 7,356.250 us |  3.45 |

-Again, let's generate the plot using the **Log10** scale:
+Again, let's generate the plot using the *Log10* scale:

 ![EndsWith char vs EndsWith string](./endswith-char-vs-endswith-string.png)

 They appear to be almost identical, but look closely: **based on this benchmark**, when we have 10000, using `EndsWith(string)` is 10x slower than `EndsWith(char)`.

-Also, here duration ratio on the 1.000.000-items array is ~3.5.
-At first I thought that there was an error on the benchmark, but when running it again on the benchmark, the ratio does not change.
+Also, here, the duration ratio on the 1.000.000-items array is ~3.5.
+At first, I thought there was an error on the benchmark, but when rerunning it on the benchmark, the ratio did not change.

-Looks like you have the best improvement ratio when the array has ~10.000 items.
+It looks like you have the best improvement ratio when the array has ~10.000 items.

-## IsNullOrEmpty vs IsNullOrEmpty + Trim vs IsNullOrWhitespace
+## IsNullOrEmpty vs IsNullOrWhitespace vs IsNullOrEmpty + Trim

 As you might know, `string.IsNullOrWhiteSpace` performs stricter checks than `string.IsNullOrEmpty`.

+(If you didn't know, have a look [at this quick explanation](https://www.code4it.dev/csharptips/string-isnullorempty-isnullorwhitespace/) of the cases covered by these methods).

 Does it affect performance?